Henry Onyekuru: Monaco sign Everton forward on five-year deal | Goal.com

 He was sent out on loan to Belgian First A club Anderlecht for the 2017-18 campaign before his temporary stint at Galatasaray last season.

-During his stint in Turkey, Onyekuru scored 16 goals in 44 appearances across all competitions, including 14 efforts in the league, which helped the Lions secure the Super Lig title.
+During his time in Turkey, Onyekuru scored 16 goals in 44 appearances across all competitions, including 14 efforts in the league, which helped the Lions secure the Super Lig title.

 The 22-year-old's signing comes as a reinforcement for Leonardo Jardim's squad following their disappointing 3-0 loss to Lyon in their opening Ligue 1 fixture on Friday.